 We already felt so high up in the clouds, we could see across the vast city and over Lake Ontario for miles around, and even – according to our photographs – the curvature of the earth.
 It was quite the experience, leaving us giddy with excitement and with a big smile of satisfaction.

 We returned to the LookOut level and headed down to the Outdoor SkyTerrace, located 342 metres above the earth.
 While it was great to be outside in the fresh air, rather than indoors behind glass, the view was obscured by a metal safety mesh which limited photo opportunities and it felt like a come-down after the highs of the SkyPod (even if that was actually lower down).
-However a nearby Glass Floor is popular with the tower’s many visitors, excited to face their vertigo and look down to the roofs of the buildings way below.
+However a nearby glass floor area is popular with the tower’s many visitors, excited to face their vertigo and look down to the roofs of the buildings way below.

 The reflection and light meant that it wasn’t actually a great area for taking photos, despite the number of people snapping selfies.
 But never fear: back at the tower’s base, you have the opportunity to purchase the branded superimposed photograph you’d posed for earlier in the auditorium, as a souvenir of your lofty experience.

-Calgary Tower vs CN Tower
+Calgary Tower vs CN Tower: the conclusion

 Despite the high-tech investment in Calgary Tower, at CA$18/adult and CA$9/child before tax, the Calgary Tower entrance fee is at least a third that of its more famous counterpart in Toronto.
 The CN Tower is priced at CA$53/adult and CA$43/child before tax to go all the way up to the SkyPod.
 If budget is your number one consideration, then Calgary Tower vs CN Tower is an easy decision.